 - 6 large eggs

-- 1 teaspoon pure vanilla extract (I used my favorite Mexican Vanilla extract)
+- 1 teaspoon of pure vanilla extract (I used my favorite Mexican Vanilla extract)

 - 1/4 teaspoon kosher salt